trizen/raku-rosettacode/programming_tasks/S/Sum_of_a_series.md

 ```

-Note that infinite constant sequences can be lazily generated in Perl 6, or this wouldn't work so well...
+Note that infinite constant sequences can be lazily generated in Raku, or this wouldn't work so well...